 The work contract visa (visa sujeta a contrato) is a visa allowing foreign citizens who come to Chile in order to work for a company.
 This visa may be issued to foreigners already in Chile, or from abroad through a consulate.
 To qualify for this visa, you need to already have a work contract signed with a company.
 This visa does not allow to come to Chile to look for a work.

 This visa also allows the family (spouse, father(s) and/or children) to live in Chile, provided that the visa holder can pay for their expenses.
-These beneficiaries, who are dependent, are not authorized to carry out paid activities in the country.
+These beneficiaries are called dependent.

 This visa expires as soon as the contractual relationship is terminated by any of the parties, after which the foreigner has 30 days to request another visa or leave the country.

 This type of visa enables you to reside and carry out any activity authorized by the law (work, study, invest, etc.).